radiantearth/stac-spec/examples/README.md

 TODO: Describe the structure and what each example represents

+extended-item - all extension fields collectionless-item - demonstrate the common metadata that is only used when an Item does not have a collection.
+It is recommended to organize items in collections, but we wanted to show how this works.

+Notes - remotedata.io has not been set up, so any of those links will not work.
+At some point we might try to populate it so everything truly works.

+rd: prefix doesn't have a schema.
+We should make one and then put it in a location where it can be downloaded to demonstrate how that works.

 ## Best Practices differences

 TODO: Describe how this differs from best practices.
 Especially discussion of rel vs absolute links, self links, etc.

 TODO: Keep the self links in the files up to date with the tags, so that they work.